-Header bidding has become the norm for any publisher site with reasonable levels of traffic thanks to the revenue gains it brings.
-Despite quickly becoming the standard set-up, the principals of how header bidding works are often misunderstood.
-Our simple guide lays out what happens when you add header bidding to your auction.
+Header Bidding has become the norm for any publisher site with reasonable levels of traffic thanks to the revenue gains it brings.
+Despite quickly becoming the standard set-up, the principals of how Header Bidding process works are often misunderstood.
+Our simple guide lays out what happens when you add Header Bidding to your auction.

 1. Wrapper script runs

 2. Bids requested

 Header Bidding can be configured to work with a number of demand partners (SSPs, networks and exchanges).
 Each of these gets to assess the ad request and decide whether to bid and how high the bid should be.

 The wrapper allows each demand partner (or “bidder”) that has been set-up to get a look at the ad-request then waits for a response.

 The wrapper will wait a predetermined time for all bidders to respond.
 Any that have not returned a bid during this time are excluded from the auction.

 Returned bids are adjusted, where needed, to account for issues such as discrepancies.
 The modified bids are then compared and the bid with the highest resulting CPM deemed to win the header auction.
 Being a first price auction, the winning bid is the value of the highest bid, rather than just 0.01 more than the second price.
 This winning bid is then passed to the ad server.

 If you need help with Header Bidding, OKO offer a Fully Managed Header Bidding Solution for publishers.
 We work with the world’s leading Ad Exchanges, Ad Networks and SSPs.

 Within the ad server there will be a number of Header Bidding lines items set up.
 These are set to price priority to correspond with possible winning CPMs from the header auction.
 The line item corresponding to the price of the winning bid is selected and made eligible to compete in the ad-server auction: